tembo-io/website/src/content/docs/product/cloud/apps/overview.md

 title: Apps Overview
 ---

-`Apps` hosted on Tembo are containerized software and are Kubernetes resource specifications.
+Postgres is renowned for its extensibility, and we're excited to leverage Kubernetes and take it a step further by introducing modular, containerized applications!

-More specifically, an `App` is a Kubernetes resource specification made possible that is managed by the Tembo platform.
-The `Deployment` resource specification is a Kubernetes resource that is used to deploy a containerized application.
+These Tembo-hosted Apps can be understood as software that lives next to your Postgres database.
+More specifically, an App is a Kubernetes resource specification that is managed by the Tembo Operator.
+Within the [yaml instructions](https://github.com/tembo-io/tembo/tree/main/tembo-stacks/src/apps), you can find some or all of the following:

+- Containerized image
+- Trunk-powered extension installation
+- Postgres configurations

 ## Available Apps